 Seek these problems and raise the issue with your boss, but don’t stop there.
 Come up with some potential solutions to solve them.
-Even if you have yet to appreciate the scenario as much as your boss does, the fact that you’ve showed the initiative to think through them will probably impress on him or her.
+Even if you have yet to appreciate the scene as much as your boss does, the fact that you’ve shown the initiative to think through them will probably impress him or her.

 Suggest but Don’t Force

 Do not, however, make the mistake of forcing your solution into effect.
 Some problems prevail because of unclear reasons that you should probably figure out before you make any rash changes to the norm.

 This is especially true when you are in a decision-making role, because the changes you impose to a well-established structure, no matter how flawed, will undoubtedly face resistance from parts of the organization.